DMZTdhruv/DMXZT_APP/README.md

 make sure you have set .env files in the root directories of both so you can activate your own database

 ## Contribution
-Top 8 People who have used my app and helped me fix some bugs hehe:
+Top 9 People who have used my app and helped me fix some bugs hehe:
-Ifra, Unnathi, Shivam, Himali, Riya, Sneha, Harshita, Rekha
+Ifra, Unnathi, Shivam, Himali, Riya, Sneha, Harshita, Rekha, Ujas